gira-de/splat-runner/README.md

 **Important!** Note that splat will run on _all_ projects that the access token has access to.
 If you want it to run on specific projects only, modify the `splat.yaml` and temporarily add a filter.

+Creating the access token can be done under `Settings` > `Developer-Settings` > `Personal access tokens` after clicking the profile picture on the top right.

 3. Run Splat locally

 ```bash
 act workflow_dispatch
 ```